tower120/epoch_pattern/README.md

 };
 ```

 Better, much better.
 But now we update whole object each time.
-We can do better, let's have dirty flag for each edge!
+We can do better, let's have dirty flag for each edge (we can't have dirty flags for points, since 2 updates will depends on each flag)!
 ```c++
 class Triangle{
     bool ab_dirty = true;